coltonsr77-debug/installerready/README.md

 A python 3 app that allows users to install programs/apps.

 https://github.com/coltonsr77/Python3-windows-installer uses this for installing apps or apps thats needed.
+(ONLY HAS 0.3 OR HIGHER)